AlteracValleyHumber2019/CoreGame/README.md

 ##### Hemo Shield - Single-Target Shielding Spell
 Blood spilled to guard the target, generating a protective shell based on hp lost by the blood priest.

+#### Racial Abilities
+Racial abilities can be used by any one member of a faction but all members of that faction share a cooldown.
+This ability has a long cooldown and should be saved for an important moment.

+##### Orc - Warcry
+All the orcs let out a fierce warcry increasing damage output and temporarily becoming immune to any interruptions.

+##### Dwarf - Stone Skin
+The dwarves receive inspiration from their earthen roots and gain a temporary shield equal to their max health and become immune to any movement impairing effects.

 # Tools